Walter Bonatti: The early climbs

 In 1950, he tried what would have been his first major achievement: the first ascent of the east face of the Grand Capucin, an unclimbed face of red granite in the group of Mont Blanc, together with climber Camillo Barzaghi.
 They climbed a few pitches before being forced back by a storm.
-Three weeks later, together with Luciano Ghigo another attempt was made.
-After three days of climbing and three hanging bivouacs they had reached the most difficult section of the climb, a vertical section of 40 m of smooth granite, but a storm again forced them to retreat.
+Three weeks later, together with Luciano Ghigo, another attempt was made.
+After three days of climbing and three hanging bivouacs, they had reached the most difficult section of the climb, a vertical section of 40 m of smooth granite, but a storm again forced them to retreat.

 In 1951 the same team tried again to climb the east face of the Grand Capucin.
 They started the climb on 20 July in good weather conditions.
 In two days they got close to the summit but again the weather worsened and they had to spend a day on the face in a hanging bivouac.
 The next day, despite bad weather conditions, they managed to successfully complete the climb and return safely to the hut.
 A few years later, in 1955 and after completing the climb himself, Hermann Buhl stated that it was the "most difficult granite climb in an absolute sense".
 In 1952, Bonatti and Roberto Bignami opened the first route on the south ridge of the Aiguille Noire de Peuterey.

 In February 1953, together with Carlo Mauri he made the first winter ascent of the north face of the legendary Cima Ovest di Lavaredo.
 A few days later they made the first repetition of the winter ascent of the north face of Cima Grande, climbed already in 1938 by Fritz Kasparek.
 Before the end of the 1953 winter, with Roberto Bignami, and in only two days, Bonatti opened on Matterhorn a new direct variant on the Furggen Ridge.
-In the summer of 1953 he achieved the first climb of Mont Blanc by the north gully from the Peuterey Col.
+In the summer of 1953, he achieved the first climb of Mont Blanc by the north gully from the Peuterey Col.

-In 1954 Bonatti was assigned to the Alpine regiment and for four days each week he trained men to climb; for the other three he was allowed to head off into the mountains on his own.
-With all his achievements he had become an unavoidable selection for the Italian assault on K2, which would redound to his disadvantage.
+In 1954 Bonatti was assigned to the Alpine regiment and for four days each week he trained men to climb; for the other three, he was allowed to head off into the mountains on his own.
+With all his achievements he had become an unavoidable selection for the Italian assault on K2, which would rebound to his disadvantage.